MacareuxDigital/concretecms-backup-shell/README.md

 # Version History

+## 3.1.2 (May 24, 2021)

+- Add `--no-tablespaces` parameter to mysqldump commands, so that it can prevent the error `Access denied; you need (at least one of) the PROCESS privilege(s) for this operation` since MySQL 5.7.31.

 ## 3.1.1 (May 21, 2021)

 - Removed `--default-character-set=utf8` parameter from mysqldump command so that if post 8.5.0 ConcreteCMS has utf8mb4 DB, it will respect the DB setting.